Compact binary systems in Einstein-Aether gravity: Direct integration of the relaxed field equations to 2.5 post-Newtonian order: Expansion of near-zone fields to 2.5PN order

+This is in agreement with standard results \cite{2006PhRvD..73f4015F,tegp2}.
+Note that the 1PN solution obtained by Foster and Jacobson \cite{2006PhRvD..73f4015F} made use of specifically tailored gauge choices in order to disentangle the coupled linear field contributions at 1PN order.
+It was not clear how to extend that procedure to higher orders; this is in part why we chose to redefine the fields in a manner that could be systematically extended to higher orders.

 Notice that there are apparently no 1.5PN radiation reaction terms in the metric.
 As in GR, the 1.5PN terms proportional to $\dddot{\cal I}^{kk}$ that appeared in $N_{1.5}$ are pure gauge; but in addition the dipole and monopole {\AE}ther terms $x^k \ddot{\cal I}_{\rm ae}^k$ and $\ddot{\cal I}_{\rm ae}^{kk}$ are also pure gauge.
-This does not imply, however, that there is no dipole radiation in this theory; those effects will enter not via the metric but via the modified geodesic equation for compact self-gravitating bodies \cite{2022PhRvD.106f4021T}.
+This does not imply, however, that there is no dipole radiation reaction in this theory; those effects will enter via the modified geodesic equation for compact self-gravitating bodies \cite{2022PhRvD.106f4021T}.
+The same situation occurs in scalar-tensor theory \cite{2013PhRvD..87h4070M}.